AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysI/ExperimentConsEnTrack.md

 - Make sure to submit your finalized data table (Excel sheet)

 - Arguing your responses with your data ± standard deviation:

-  - Is energy conserved between top and bottom?
+  - Is kinetic plus potential energy conserved going from the top to the bottom?
-  - Is energy conserved between top/bottom and rebound?
+  - Is kinetic plus potential energy conserved between the top and the rebound position?

 - Why is there a difference in energy conservation between the top/bottom and top/bottom/rebound?